reportportal/docs/docs/issues-troubleshooting/HowToAvoidLocalExecutionReportedIntoProjectSpace.md

 **Option 1:**

-Use a specific tag for launches, which should represent the state.
+Use a specific attribute for launches, which should represent the state.

-Create filters using those tags.
-Build widgets and dashboards, based on those tags.
+Create filters using those attributes.
+Build widgets and dashboards, based on those attributes.

-You can add those additional tags via the CI command line.
+You can add those additional attributes via the CI command line.

-So, only Jenkins will generate launches with those tags
+So, only Jenkins will generate launches with those attributes.

 **Option 2:**